-Chlamydia are widespread but not well publicised organisms (on the borderline between bacteria and single celled organisms) which can cause infertility if left untreated.
+Chlamydia are bacteria which can cause infertility if left untreated.
 Gonorrhoea and syphilis are two forms of venereal disease (V.D.) caused by bacteria - which are nowadays curable by antibiotics.
-Herpes and HIV are incurable virus diseases, and the latter leads on to the terminal condition AIDS.
+Herpes and HIV are incurable virus diseases, and the latter can lead on to the terminal condition AIDS.

 - Surgical methods (sterilisation) are among the most reliable and trouble-free ways of preventing pregnancy.
 Being rather final, they are sometimes used after a couple have had the number of children they want.
 Vasectomy involves the cutting of the sperm tubes (vasa deferentia) so that no sperms are present in the semen.
 No other functions are impaired, and the testes are still in their normal position.
 It is a relatively simple operation, because the testes are easily accessible.